-- We have several automations in production using a standard RPA platform.
+- We have several automation in production using a standard RPA platform.
 We have started looking into a product called IQ Bot which is from Automation Anywhere.
-It allows the RPA platform to extract data from structured documents, such as invoices, claim forms, etc. and include that data as a part of the automation.
+It allows the RPA platform to extract data from structured documents, such as invoices, claim forms, etc., and include that data as a part of the automation.
 Proof of Concept is in progress this year.

 - We continue to advance with our Blue Prism RPA Software.
 Our focus in 2019 is to not only automate existing business processes, but re-design processes end to end to allow us to optimize the automation solution.